Big1533/sdl_android_guides/docs/Uploading Files and Graphics/index.md

 ## Uploading Files and Graphics

-Graphics allow for you to better customize what you would like to have your users see and provide a better User Interface.
+Graphics allow you to better customize what you would like to have your users see and provide a better User Interface.

 When developing an application using SmartDeviceLink, two things must always be remembered when using graphics: